istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 {{< /text >}}

 {{< tip >}}
-Depending on the version of Istio, you may see destination rules for hosts other then those shown.
+Depending on the version of Istio, you may see destination rules for hosts other than those shown.
 However, there should be none with hosts in the `foo`, `bar` and `legacy` namespace, nor is the match-all wildcard `*`
 {{< /tip >}}